Chicken Pot Pie Soup with Puff Pastry

 Store this in the fridge in an airtight container for up to three days or freeze it for up to 3 months.
 To reheat, simply pour into a big stock pot or Dutch oven; you may have to add a little water or broth as it thickens upon refrigeration.

-Three red bowls of chicken pot pie soup on a brown tray with puff pastry on the side.
+Chicken pot pie soup with puff pastry on top.

 Enjoy this easy chicken pot pie soup with puff pastry as an entree or side dish!
 It’s a bowl of comfort food your family will enjoy time and time again!